davidcampbelldc/demo/jmeter-test-demo/docs/jm-demo.md

 This demo is protected by a lightweight cookie gate to make it harder to discover and to avoid `Authorization` headers (which many HAR exporters redact).

+When `SITE_ACCESS_CHALLENGE_EVERY_VISIT=true`, the Worker will intentionally redirect every page visit through `/__access` so the access gate always appears in captured network traffic (and you’ll re-submit the access token per visit).

 ### Configure

 Set the secret (one-time per environment):